Nebraska Legal Marijuana NOW Party: 2020—2021

+Since 2021

+2022—2023

 In 2022, Nebraska Legal Marijuana NOW Party ran more candidates, two, for statewide offices than the Nebraska Democratic Party recruited, one.
 The Libertarian Party also found more candidates, three.
 Only the Republican Party had candidates in all five Nebraska constitutional races in 2022.

 Larry Bolinger was nominated by Legal Marijuana NOW to run for Nebraska Attorney General in 2022.
 Bolinger, a resident of Alliance, Nebraska, focused on legalization of marijuana and expanding drug courts in the race to unseat Doug Peterson, who was seeking his third term as attorney general.

-During a radio interview on February 14, 2022, Bolinger, who entered public work by serving a term on the Alliance Planning Commission, said “The way the Republican and Democratic parties have been treating each other over the past several years, they’re just full of hate and vinegar.
+During a radio interview on February 14, 2022, Bolinger, who previously had run for the Alliance Planning Commission, said “The way the Republican and Democratic parties have been treating each other over the past several years, they’re just full of hate and vinegar.
 And it’s kind of disgusting.
 I decided to go with this new party and just support the system how it’s supposed to be.
 We’re supposed to work together to make things right for the people.”

-Bolinger received 188,648 votes, 30.27%, in the 2022 Attorney General race, the highest percentage for a statewide Nebraska candidate running outside the two major parties in 86 years, when independent George W. Norris was reelected to U.S. Senate.
-Bolinger was one of the top two third party vote-getters, in the US.
+Bolinger received 188,648 votes, 30.27%, in the 2022 Attorney General race, an office for which there was no Democratic Party nominee, the highest percentage for a statewide Nebraska candidate running outside the two major parties in 86 years, when independent George W. Norris was reelected to U.S. Senate.
+Bolinger was one of the top three third party vote-getters, in the US.

+Leroy Lopez III, a Wilber bowling alley proprietor, ran for Nebraska Auditor of Public Accounts, in 2022.
+Lopez got 120,986 votes, finishing second in the three-way race.

+2024 elections

+Nebraska LMNP held a primary on May 14, 2024, between Kerry Eddy of Lincoln, and Kenneth Peterson of Beatrice in the race for U.S. Senate.
+The winner, Eddy, withdrew from the race in July and endorsed independent candidate Dan Osborn over incumbent Republican senator Deb Fischer.

+No LMNP presidential candidates were recognized for the 2024 Nebraska primaries by Secretary of State Evnen, despite the party being ballot qualified in Minnesota, which held their presidential primary on March 5.
+At an online meeting of Nebraska party officers including Elworth, held on June 1, independent presidential candidates Cornel West and Melina Abdullah were endorsed for the Nebraska ticket.